dovecot/documentation/docs/core/plugins/mail_crypt.md

 is done using the Integrated Encryption Scheme (IES).
 This algorithm is usable both with EC and RSA keys.

+## Limitations

+By default, AES-GCM is used.
+This algorithm is limited to 64 GiB input, after potential compression.
+If you expect to run to this limitation, you should use AES-CBC or ChaCha20-Poly1305 algorithm.

+Also, particularly the AES-XTS or AES-CCM cannot be used due to the way they work.

 ## Technical Requirements

 Using per-folder keys is not considered production quality, but global keys